alexisirala/CallBlocker/README.md

 <img src="doc/view_1.jpg" height="300"> <img src="doc/view_2.jpg" height="300"> <img src="doc/view_3.jpg" height="300"> <img src="doc/view_4.jpg" height="300"> <img src="doc/view_5.jpg" height="300">

+## APK

+The latest release of the *CallBlocker* can be downloaded from [LINK](https://github.com/eaglx/CallBlocker/releases/tag/v0.2.14).

 ## License

 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome